 - History

 This meeting takes some beating not only in terms of the prize money on offer, but also when it comes to the quality of the action.
-Five of the six races on the card are Group class contests, with four being top tier Group 1 affairs.
+Five of the seven races on the card are top tier Group 1 affairs.
 With events ranging from the 6f of the British Champions Sprint Stakes, to the 2m of the British Champions Long Distance Cup – and just about everything in between – this excellent meeting aims to attract the best of the best from the current season, from right across the racing spectrum.
 Let’s take a closer look at just what we have in store this year.

 About the QIPCO British Champions Series